marckean/marcseparation/_docs/21-dad_is_a_good_dad_at_home.md

 Photos and videos speak for themselves.

-## The below some videos of the kids at my place
+## The below are some videos of the kids and I having heaps of fun inside the home

 Kids to excited at my place...